by Kyrian Lyndon with James Edgar Gault, Amy Henry, and K.H. Koehler

 Kyrian: PARTIALLY TRUE — I love that first cup of coffee in the morning (Peet’s Arabian Mocha Java or Major Dickason’s Blend), and it’s an oversized mug, so I believe that counts as two.
 It does get me fired up and going, but I don’t usually drink more after that first one.
 I am chipper enough in the wee hours of the morning.
 Drives night people crazy.

-Jim: FALSE — Not a great coffee drinker either.
+Jim: FALSE — Not a great coffee drinker.
 I keep going on chocolate.

 There is an affinity between writing and drinking alcohol.